deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Good to see that his pessimism wasn’t prophetic, this time.

 Of course, it wasn’t like there was much reason to be optimistic.
-The plan had only covered up as far as *‘steal a ship and get off the planet.’* Everything after that point was pure improvisation, meaning they had to try and navigate their way home using alien controls written in alien code using alien characters they didn’t know describing an alien language they didn’t speak, all while having only the vaguest idea where they were in relation to everything else.
+The plan had only covered as far as *‘steal a ship and get off the planet.’* Everything after that point was pure improvisation, meaning they had to try and navigate their way home using alien controls written in alien code using alien characters they didn’t know describing an alien language they didn’t speak, all while having only the vaguest idea where they were in relation to everything else.
 There was a whole galaxy out there, hundreds of *billions* of stars, and they had to try and find one of the infinitesimal handful which might be a useful destination.

 As big asks go, the whole endeavor was orders of magnitude more difficult and dangerous than merely, say, doing a blindfolded hitchhiking tour of every haystack in Colombia with only a Swedish-to-Korean phrasebook for help, all to track down one specific needle.
 And that was *before* addressing the question of how in God’s name they were going to avoid being blown out of the sky by the first naval patrol they encountered.